 Subd.
 1. Purchase or acquisition record required.
 Requires scrap metal dealers to keep records of purchases.
 Expands an existing law, which is limited to purchases of cable and wire used by utility companies, to include purchases of all scrap metal as defined in the bill.
-Requires that dealers keep records of each purchase, including what was purchased, when and where it was purchased, the name and address of the person who sold or delivered it, the number of the check used to purchase the scrap metal, the number of the driver's license of the person who sold or delivered it, and the license number of the vehicle used to deliver it.
+Requires that dealers keep records of each purchase, including what was purchased, when and where it was purchased, the name and address of the person who sold or delivered it, the number of the check used to purchase the scrap metal, the number on the identification used by the person who sold or delivered it, and the license number of the vehicle used to deliver it, if any.
 Requires that the records and the scrap metal purchased (if the dealer still has it) be available for inspection by law enforcement officers.
+Prohibits a scrap metal dealer from disclosing a customer's personal information.
 Exempts certain types of purchases, but the dealer must still retain a bill of sale or other evidence of the purchase.
 Makes technical changes to reflect the new definitions added in subdivision 9.